Pratham82/Java-Programming/README.md

 ### Day folder:
 These folders contains the code which is written on daily basis in our class.
-Every day folder contains different topics and it's examples some folders may contain similar topics they are exception
+Every day folder contains different topics and it's examples some folders may contain similar topics they are exception.

 ### Assignments:
-These folder contains all the Assignment questions and its solution
+These folder contains all the Assignment questions and its solution.

 ### Practice problems
-This folder contains all the random programs which are different than the curriculum
+This folder contains all the random programs which are different than the curriculum.

+### Headfirst Bokk
+This folder contains the code examples for Headfirst Java book which is also a very good resource to learn Java.

   ---
 ### Assignments folder